 Port City Brewing happens to be in my hometown of Alexandria.
 Its beer is on draft and in bottles at our local Whole Foods and various restaurants in the area.
 I particularly love its Monumental IPA, which isn't surprising since it took home the bronze medal at the Great American Beer Festival in Denver in 2012.

-Artisan Confections is small batch chocolatier company based in Arlington, Virginia offers unique flavors like Lemon-Espresso and Passion Fruit Caramel, or popular flavors like Salted Butter Carmel.
-Their made in Virginia chocolates are decadent, smooth, and true to flavor.
+Artisan Confections is a small-batch chocolatier company based in Arlington, Virginia offers unique flavors like Lemon-Espresso and Passion Fruit Caramel, or popular flavors like Salted Butter Carmel.
+These made in Virginia chocolates are decadent, smooth, and true to flavor.
 Check out their selection online.

 If we missed any of your favorite Made in Virginia products, tell us all about it in the comments section!